devleague/all-my-exes/README.md

 4. Write a function that takes in any URL string as input and returns the entire URL received as is with only the domain name replaced with a domain name of your choosing.

+5. Copy the source of [www.devleague.com](www.devleague.com) and paste into you Sublime Text editor.
+Using the RegEx matching tool write a regular expression that matches all element attributes and their values as a single match per attribute.

-5. BONUS: Write a function that takes in any URL with 3 query string parameters and returns a URL as a tokenized path using the parameter values.
+6. BONUS: Write a function that takes in any URL with 3 query string parameters and returns a URL as a tokenized path using the parameter values.
 Ex. www.myexample.com?param1=test&param2=me&param3=out => www.myexample.com/test/me/out